 Are Coursera Specializations worth it?

 Yes, Coursera Specializations are absolutely worth the investment.
 Coursera Specializations provide degree-level knowledge at a relatively low monthly cost and they come from the world’s top universities such as Stanford University and Johns Hopkins University.
-And, with Coursera Plus, you get unlimited access to them.

 How do Coursera Specializations work?